 Note: eMake automatically selects agents running on a compatible operating system.
-The resource manager does not override this feature, which means it is possible to select a resource definition that contains incompatible hosts.
+Resource managers do not override this feature, which means you can select a resource definition that contains incompatible hosts.
 Likewise, a resource definition can contain hosts with incompatible operating systems.
-In this case, ElectricAccelerator selects only those hosts with the correct operating system that satisfies the resource definition.
+In this case, Accelerator selects only those hosts with an operating system that satisfies the resource definition.